meddwl/psearch/README.md

 If multiple models are used for screening and sdf output is desired a user should add `-z` argument which will force output format to be sdf.

-3. Calculating probability of the activity of molecules towards the considering protein by precision of the molecules The scheme of how the probability is calculated is described in the article below
+3. Calculating probability of the activity of molecules towards the considering protein by precision of the molecules.
+The scheme of how the probability is calculated is described in the [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7024325/) below

 ```python
 prediction -vs $PROJECT_DIR/vs -stat $PROJECT_DIR/pharm/results/external_statistics.txt -o $PROJECT_DIR/prediction-ranked_mols.txt
 ```
 `-vs` - path to the virtual screening result
-`-stat` - file with the calculated precision of pharmacophore models `-o` - output text file where will be saved the prediction
+`-stat` - file with the calculated precision of pharmacophore models
+`-o` - output text file where will be saved the prediction

 ## Documentation